 The individuals conducting these scams will often portray themselves as genuine Australian Tax Office (ATO) representatives and may provide information that may seem relevant to your situation.

 It is important that you remain vigilant of all communication that you receive in regards to your taxation matters.
 While communication may seem authentic, there are often indicators that it is not genuine communication from the ATO.
-For example:

 - The ATO will never request personal information or credit card details via unsecure communication channels

 - Communication may originate from non genuine ATO sources which may include: